 |3/4 cup of fruit juice|

 Though more recent studies suggest we have 10 servings a day, we guess you got the point.
 In our fast-paced lives, having the required servings of fruits and veggies regularly is far from practical.
-Hence, the rising amount of deficiencies, especially in women.
+Hence, the rising amount of deficiencies, especially in adult women.
 Studies have shown women are more likely to be nutritionally deficient than men, a couple of factors for that being menstruation and pregnancy (5).
-Which is why women need to take a look at multivitamins, probably more seriously today than ever before.
+This is why women need to take a look at multivitamins, probably more seriously today than ever before.

 A multivitamin bridges the nutritional gap and ensures we are getting the required nutrients on a daily basis.
 But what are these nutrients that women need?